suprachakra/Unified-Crew-Operations-Digital-Twin-System-UCODTS-/README.md

 - Unifies fragmented operational data into a single source of truth
 - Leverages AI/ML and IoT to predict disruptions and optimize resource allocation
 - Empowers stakeholders with real‑time dashboards and actionable insights
-- Complies with the highest industry standards for safety, security, and regulatory compliance
+- Complies with the highest industry standards for safety, security and regulatory compliance

 ## Key Features
 - **Integrated Operations Dashboard:** Real‑time visualization of crew schedules, flight statuses, maintenance alerts, and safety incidents.